Edward Sang: Personal life

 Sang was born in Kirkcaldy on 30 January 1805, the son of Jean Nicol and Edward Sang, Provost of Kirkcaldy.
 He attended the Subscription School in Kirkcaldy and from there went on to study at the University of Edinburgh.

 In the 1830s he is listed as a teacher of mathematics living at 32 St Andrew Square in Edinburgh.

 He was elected a Fellow of the Royal Society of Edinburgh in May 1836.
 In 1884 he was awarded their Makdougall-Brisbane Prize.
 He served as their Vice President 1883 to 1885.

 In 1841 he took the role of Professor of Mechanical Science at Manchester New College.
 In 1854 he briefly served as Professor of Mechanical Science in Constantinople.
 He returned to Edinburgh in 1854 to again teach mathematics.

-He was elected a Fellow of the Royal Scottish Society of the Arts in 1828, and was its President from 1857-58.
+He was elected a Fellow of the Royal Scottish Society of the Arts in 1828, and was its president from 1857 to 1858.

 In 1884 he was elected an Honorary Fellow of the Franklin Institute in Philadelphia.

 Sang died at his home, 31 Mayfield Road, Edinburgh Newington on 23 December 1890.